Weavers Cross transport-led regeneration project in Belfast

 Environmental, social and corporate governance (ESG) highlights

 Transport has a significant role to play in reaching net zero both regionally and globally.
-Translink will lead the transformation and accelerate Northern Ireland’s public transport towards net zero emissions.
-This will create a path for a healthier, greener and more sustainable future for generations to come.
-The Belfast Transport Hub will play a significant part in this.
+Translink will lead the transformation and accelerate Northern Ireland’s public transport towards net zero emissions, contributing to a healthier, greener and more sustainable future for generations to come, and Belfast Grand Central Station will play a significant part in this.

 Translink plans to make the most efficient use of resources in order to cut out waste and protect our natural heritage.
 The organisation wants to reduce fleet emissions by 50% by 2030, be net zero by 2040, and climate positive by 2050.
 It will also promote zero emission technology across the transport sector.